 Another hurdle facing housebuilders is a major shortage of skilled labour in the industry.

 It is estimated that around 50,000 homes across England alone are still waiting to be built despite receiving planning consent partly because of a construction skills shortage in the residential development industry.

 Developers are now trying to address the issue through the Home Building Skills Partnership (HBP), a pan industry body set up by the Construction Industry Training Board (CITB) and Home Builders Federation (HBF) to develop, grow and sustain a programme that provides the workforce the industry requires to deliver the increases in housing supply the country currently requires.

 Redrow Homes CEO John Tutte (right), who heads up the HBP, commented: “The industry faces a huge challenge in the years ahead as it looks to attract and train the people required to build the homes the country needs.”

 Boosting skilled labour, cutting stamp duty, overhauling the planning system and unlocking more land, including some greenbelt, for the development of significantly more homes of all housing types will certainly go a long way towards tacking the housing crisis, but we all know that much more needs to be done to address the supply-demand imbalance.

-Aside from a complex planning system, skills shortage and punitive stamp duty costs, there are a number of other areas that require greater government and industry support to help boost new housing supply; issues surrounding all property taxes, bringing more empty homes back into use, encouraging and supporting self-building and investing more in Built to Rent, among other channels.
+Aside from a complex planning system, skills shortage and punitive stamp duty costs, there are a number of other areas that require greater government and industry support to help boost new housing supply; issues surrounding all property taxes, bringing more empty homes back into use, encouraging and supporting self-building and investing more in Build to Rent, among other channels.

 Ultimately, only by increasing housing supply, whether new-builds or being more creative with existing housing stock, will we come close to catering for growing demand from buyers and renters, not to mention deliver more much needed housing stock for sales and letting agents across the country.
 But for that to happen, greater government support and a dramatic change in housing policy is urgently required.